ajsalminen/ansible-role-deb_get/README.md

 Description
 ------------
-Extremely simple role for downloading and installing debian packages from URLs with ansible and installing with dpkg.
+Extremely simple role for downloading and installing debian packages from URLs with ansible.
 I use this to download and install debs for the silver searcher (ag) and vagrant for example.

 Example usage
 -------------